 Below are some other tips on how to prepare your car for Ladakh.

-- Keep a regular tab on tire pressure.
-When you drive to high altitude, the air pressure in the tires may increase because of the low atmospheric pressure there.
+Keep a regular tab on tire pressure.
+When you drive to a high altitude, the air pressure in the tires may increase because of the low atmospheric pressure there.